-The College, in 1987-88, served approximately 500 students on campus and in outreach.
-The full time faculty is comprised of 8-10 College only, and 6 who teach in the Children's School.
-There are 15-20 adjunct faculty members in any one semester.
+The College, serves approximately 500 students on campus and in outreach.
+The full time faculty is comprised of 8-10 College only, and 6 who also teach in the Children's School.
+There are 15-20 adjunct faculty members each semester.
 Outreach is served by local coordinators teaming with faculty from Pasadena.
 The Pacific Oaks/Little School in Seattle has a full time Pacific Oaks faculty member and 8-10 adjunct faculty on location.